Allain18/pol/README.md

 `e` : Add e to the stack

-`.` : Print the last number of the stack and remove it
+`dec` : Print the last number of the stack and remove it

-`..` : Print in hexadecimal format the last number of the stack and remove it
+`hex` : Print in hexadecimal format the last number of the stack and remove it

 `bin` : Print in binary format the last number of the stack and remove it